DSam87/FizzBuzz/README.md

 // *********************** //
 Plan / Pseudo Code

-1.get userInput for the number limit.
+!!!DONE!!!
+1.get userInput for the number limit. !!!DONE!!!

 2.Start from startNumber=1 and go up to usersInput.